turbot/steampipe-plugin-aws/docs/tables/aws_redshift_parameter_group.md

 ```

-### Details of the parameters associated with each parameter group
+### Get the details of the parameters associated with each parameter group

 ```sql
 select